-Having team members who are skilled in marketing data management and analytics are table stakes in the modern agency.
+Having team members who are skilled in marketing data management and analytics for agencies are table stakes in the modern agency.
 It’s also true that every agency has equal access to the performance metrics they require.
 If every agency has the same access to the same data, why then are the client experiences in regards to agency analytics so drastically different?

 Does the immaculate and perfect use of marketing data and agency analytics seem like an unrealizable fairy tale?
 Does better data management improve results?
 How can we write a new ending and have our Cinderella moment with data management and analytics?